InaKrapp/Quiz/README.md

 ## Getting started

 Before you can run the program, you need to make sure python and the necessary python packages are installed.
-They can be downloaded from the internet: [Python](https://www.python.org/downloads/)
+Python can be downloaded here: [Python](https://www.python.org/downloads/)

 ### Optional: Set up a virtual environment.
 To install the python packages, it is recommended that you create a virtual environment.
 The code below creates a virtual environment named 'quizvenv'.